vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/11/_index.md

 again we have the *bhāṣya* for the entire book.⌋

-⌊The ritual uses of this book are confined for the most part to the first hymn, nearly every verse of which is quoted in Kāuçika 60-63 and 65 in connection with the details of the *sava* sacrifice.
-Of the other nine hymns only sporadic citations are made by Kāuçika; and in the Vāitāna, only a single quotation (of 2.
+⌊The ritual uses of this book are confined for the most part to the first hymn, nearly every verse of which is quoted in Kāuśika 60-63 and 65 in connection with the details of the *sava* sacrifice.
+Of the other nine hymns only sporadic citations are made by Kāuśika; and in the Vāitāna, only a single quotation (of 2.
 1) is made out of the whole book.⌋